lynckia/licode/blog/_posts/2013-01-17-rtcp-feedback.md

 the communication between the peers.

-Today we announce we have implemented the forwarding of RTCP packets via Lynckia in the master branch.
+Today we announce we have implemented the forwarding of RTCP packets via Licode in the master branch.
 In our tests it has greatly improved the communication in environments with high packet losses and latency.
 While this is only the first step, it is very important for providing a high quality service.